brianoy/minecraft-head-viewer/README.md

 Anti-aliasing and anisotropic filtering improve the overall visual quality.

 # 🎨 Customize
-Change textures: Replace the texture images with your own Minecraft head textures.

 Background color: Modify the scene.background or renderer.setClearColor() to set a custom background.